-- Been recognised in Stonewall’s Top 100 Employers list, highlighting us as one of the best employers for lesbian, gay, bi and trans staff.
+- LSE is recognised in Stonewall’s Top 100 Employers list, highlighting us as one of the best employers for lesbian, gay, bi and trans staff.

-- Delivered our second volunteer-led PSS conference with support from LSE academics, and shared our expertise to enhance ways of working and educating at our new Education Forums.
+- Delivered our third volunteer-led PSS conference with support from LSE academics, and shared our expertise to enhance ways of working and educating at our new Education Forums.

-- Continued to develop ways for staff to feed back and contribute, organising Staff Voice workshops, increases the number of Town Halls with the School Management Committee and introducing Comments, Compliments and Concerns postcards across campus.
+- Continued to develop ways for staff to feed back and contribute, organising Staff Voice workshops, increased the number of forums with the School Management Committee and introduced Comments, Compliments and Concerns postcards across campus.

 - Changed staff events, replacing non-inclusive activities with a new programme open to all.
-We also introduced new initiatives such as the first ever Staff Fete and afternoon tea with the Director, so that the LSE community can come together and celebrate success.
+This includes new initiatives such as the LSE Research Showcase and afternoon tea with the Director, so that the LSE community can come together and celebrate success.

 - Established new ways to support connectivity and collaboration, developing cluster groups to help working across departments, divisions and services.

-- Reviewed and improved the School’s induction process so that all staff feel part of LSE from the moment they join our School community.
+We are reviewing and improving the School’s induction process so that all staff feel part of LSE from the moment they join our School community.

 Staff Survey 2019